uport-project/uport-connect/docs/guides/usage.md

 connect.request(requestToken, reqId, {redirectUrl: 'http://myurl.com/handle', type: 'redirect'})

 // Code now in 'http://otherapppage.com/page'
-connect.onResponse(reqId).then(payload => {
+connect.onResponse(reqId).then(res => {
-  const response = payload.res
+  const response = res.payload
-  // The response if available here since you told the mobile uPort client to return it here.
+  // The response is available here since you told the mobile uPort client to return it here.
-  // If this block of code may be loaded on both desktop and mobile clients you will want a branch of code to handle both
+  // This block of code may be loaded on both desktop and mobile clients you will want a branch of code to handle both
   // i.e. if (payload.res) { //Was returned from mobile } else { //Was on desktop and posted to your server, now handle it }
 })
 ```